Faith of the Seven

-- The Warrior's Sons are an order of knights who have renounced their lands, gold and possessions to fight for the Seven.
-They swore their swords to His High Holiness.
-They wear inlaid silver armor over hair shirts, rainbow cloaks, and swords with star-shaped crystals in their pommels.
+- The Warrior's Sons were an order of knights who renounced their lands, gold, and possessions to fight for the Seven.
+They swore their swords to His High Holiness, the High Septon.
+They wore inlaid silver armor over hair shirts, rainbow cloaks, and swords with star-shaped crystals in their pommels.
 They developed a reputation for fanaticism and implacable hatred for enemies of the Faith.
 They were the "Swords" of the Sword and Stars.

-- The Poor Fellows are a more humble order for commoners and women.
+- The Poor Fellows were a more humble order for commoners and women.
 Acting as a militant counterpart to begging brothers, Poor Fellows wandered the realm and escorted pilgrims between septs.
-They are lightly-armed footmen, who carry whatever weapons they can make or find, often axes or cudgels, and wear star badges, red on white.
-They are the "stars" of the Sword and Stars.
+They were lightly-armed footmen, who carried whatever weapons they could make or find, often axes or cudgels, and wore star badges, red on white.
+They were the "Stars" of the Sword and Stars.

-Historically, the orders made trouble for the nobles and royalty of the Seven Kingdoms and were brutally repressed by Maegor the Cruel, who put a bounty on the heads of the members of the orders, a gold dragon for any scalp of a Warrior's Son and a silver stag for the scalp of a Poor Fellow.
+Historically, the orders made trouble for the nobles and royalty of the Seven Kingdoms.
+They were brutally repressed by King Maegor I Targaryen, who put a bounty on the heads of the members of the orders, a gold dragon for any scalp of a Warrior's Son and a silver stag for the scalp of a Poor Fellow.
 Maegor the Cruel ultimately disbanded the orders during the Faith Militant uprising and forbade holy men from taking up arms again.

 Begging brothers are godsworn who choose to wander.
 They are clad in undyed brown robes, beg for alms and grant blessings to the faithful.
 They roam the roads of Westeros and preach.

 Some men of the Faith live and work in a monastic community known as a septry, often taking a vow of silence.
-The septry is headed by the Elder Brother, who is often the only one who may speak at all times.
+The septry is headed by an Elder Brother, who is often the only one who may speak at all times.
 The Elder Brother is assisted in running the septry by proctors.
-The brothers engage in contemplation, prayer and silence.
+The brothers engage in contemplation, prayer, and silence.
 The brothers wear brown-and-dun robes with wide bell sleeves and pointed cowls.
 One such septry is on the Quiet Isle.